MohithGowdaHR/Edge_Computing/README.md

 ### TensorFlow and TensorFlow Lite

-programming machine learning for iot devices using TensorFlow and TensorFlow Lite
+Programming Machine Learning for IOT devices using TensorFlow and TensorFlow Lite